 When trying to approach a mental health disorder, you will most likely encounter numerous methods and techniques that promise a quick resolution.

 Instead of trying everything that comes your way, you could benefit from hearing feedback from your peers who understand your unique mental health journey.

 The shimmer team has spent much time listening to the problems of our fellow peers, and we really believe that the existing offerings in the space don’t solve the core issues of loneliness and having a support system of people who understand our unique problems.
 With our matched support groups and people-facilitated community, we are hopeful we can really help other young adults in need.

-If you or a loved one think you could benefit from our services, please don’t hesitate to reach out to me at email@example.com.
+If you or a loved one think you could benefit from our services, please don’t hesitate to reach out to us at email@example.com.
 Even if you’re remotely interested, we’d love to hear your story and see how we can help.